reactnativecn/react-native.cn/docs/docs/0.41/integration-with-existing-apps.md

 > If you want to ensure that you are always using a specific React Native version in your native build, replace `+` with an actual React Native version you've downloaded from `npm`.

-In your project's `build.gradle` file add an entry for the local React Native maven directory:
+In your project's `build.gradle` file add an entry for the local React Native maven directory.
+Be sure to add it to the "allprojects" block:

 ```
 allprojects {